Trevor Bauer: Minor leagues

-Arizona Diamondbacks
+Major leagues

 On June 27, 2012, the Diamondbacks called Bauer up from Reno in order to replace an injured Joe Saunders.
 He was scheduled to start the next day, becoming the first member of the 2011 draft class to make his MLB debut.
 Although the Diamondbacks defeated the Atlanta Braves 3–2, Bauer earned a no-decision in his major league debut, pitching four innings before suffering a groin strain that required him to leave the mound.
 He picked up his first win on July 8, holding the Los Angeles Dodgers to six scoreless innings as the Diamondbacks ultimately won 7–1.
 After four major league starts, during which Bauer went 1–2 with a 6.06 ERA, he was sent back down to Reno, where he was shut down for a period of two weeks in order to preserve his health during his first full season of professional baseball.
-He finished the season there, helping the Aces to reach their first Pacific Coast League and Triple-A baseball championships.
+He finished the season there, helping the Aces reach their first Pacific Coast League and Triple-A baseball championships.
 In the championship game against the Pawtucket Red Sox of the International League, Bauer took another no decision as he allowed two runs in 4 2/3 innings.
 In 14 total starts for Reno, Bauer posted a 5–1 record and a 2.85 ERA, striking out 97 batters in 82 innings.